Who is it for?

 The balance of assessment by coursework (assessed essays and assignments) unseen examinations and a final year project will to some extent depend on the optional modules you choose.

-The first year of your programme contributes 10% to your final degree classification, the second year 30% and the final year 60%.
+The first year of your programme contributes 10% to your final business finance degree classification, the second year 30% and the final year 60%.

 Percentage of the course assessed by coursework